Free shipping for purchases over 10,000 yen

 ...

-Based on the concept of a new version that respects the original version, no changes have been made to the composition or format of the photographs, and the Dutch publisher "Fw:Books Part of the design has been renewed by designer Hans Gremen, who hosts and .
-In addition, the essays in the 2 book, which were additionally recorded, will be a great help in rereading the work now, 10 years after its publication.
+Based on the concept of a new edition that respects the original, no changes were made to the composition of the photographs or the format, and the Dutch publisher"Fw:Books"Some of the designs have been revamped by Hans Gremen, the designer behind the project.2The essays in the book are from the announcement10This will be a great help when re-reading the work after many years have passed.

-Foil/Aperture version (top) and torch press/Aperture version (bottom) The design of the first edition, including the design around the letters, is based on the premise of a sparkling light world, and the work as a product stands out.
-On the other hand, the 10-year-old new issue is not flashy, but it is designed to make each photo and work stand out.
+Foil/Aperture version (top) and torch press/Aperture version (bottom).
+The first edition, including the design around the text, was designed with a worldview of sparkling light in mind, highlighting the artwork as an object.
+On the other hand, the new edition, released 10 years later, is not as flashy in appearance, but it has been designed to highlight each photograph and work.

-“Illuminance” is a series of works that face the proposition of light, as if it means “illuminance.”
-This world is full of light and darkness, life and death These fragments captured by Rinko Kawauchi, which contain both beauty and sadness, transcend time and place and appeal to us what universality is.
-Sublime yet subtle, it opens new doors to the world we see - From "Illuminance" commentary
+As the name "Illuminance" implies, it is a series of works that confronts the proposition of light in photography.
+This world is filled with light and darkness, life and death.
+These fragments captured by Kawauchi Rinko, which contain beauty and sadness at the same time, appeal to us about what is universal, transcending time and place.
+Sublime yet modest, they open a new door to the world we see. - From the commentary on "Illuminance"

-The illuminance is the psychological physical quantity of brightness that illuminates a plane that humans perceive.
-Kawauchi sees this as the fundamental theme of photography, and has compiled the photographs he has taken over the past 15 years into a book.
+Illuminance refers to the psychological amount of brightness felt by humans that illuminates a flat surface.
+Kawauchi considers this to be the fundamental theme of photography, and has compiled a book of photographs he has taken over the past 15 years on the subject of "light."

 Spread from "Illuminance"